weipinhe/gene-evolution-sim/README.md

 # geneevolutionsim
-This is a java class to simulate the evolution of a gene from an arbitrary sequence to a target sequence, following basic biological rules.
+This is a java code to simulate the evolution of a gene from an arbitrary or a given start sequence to a target sequence, following basic biological rules.